Joint Research Group Macromolecular Crystallography

 This account is allowing access from 07:00 am at the day of the experiment.

 In addition, we will send you the PX-account credentials, which enables you to login into the beamline control computers and the zoom login for the meeting with your user support at 09:00 am of the day of your beamtime

 Supported Sample Containers and Sample Holders

-Currently, we are only supporting Uni-pucks at BL14.1 and ESRF-pucks, also called SPINE pucks at our beamlines.
+Currently, we are only supporting Uni-pucks at BL14.1 and ESRF-pucks, also called SPINE pucks at BL14.2 only.

 Please make sure only to use specified sample holders.
 Please check through all of them according to our specifications, which can be found here: